-Master of Science, Option in Industrial/Organizational Psychology
+Master of Science In Industrial/Organizational Psychology

 Industrial/Organizational (I/O) psychologists are versatile behavioral scientists specializing in human behavior in the workplace.
 I/O psychologists facilitate responses to issues and problems involving people at work by serving as advisors and catalysts for business, industry, labor, public, academic, community, and health organizations.